 Colorful houses with rich decorations and evangelical church leave simmering reflections in the calm waters of Lake Hallstatt.
 Both boats and trains can be taken to reach the town.
 Take the boat, please!

-Lofoten archipelago to Arctic Circle’s north is home to a tiny fishing village called Reine.
+Lofoten archipelago to Arctic Circle’s north is home to a tiny fishing village in Norway called Reine.
 Bright red cabins with thatched roofs dotting Norwegian Sea’s coastline along with dramatic mountain peaks, soaring fjords and sapphire bays – Reine is straight out of a postcard.
 Better yet, the midnight summer sun and winter’s Aurora are breathtaking.

 Ate Gruyères cheese?
 Now visit Gruyères – medieval hamlet – boasting the mighty Gruyères Castle, waiting to the accessed by the wide cobblestone street fringed with symmetrical colorful houses.